vcflib/vcflib/README.md

     outputs each record in the vcf file, removing samples not listed on the command line

+### vcfleftalign

+Left-align indels and complex variants in the input using a pairwise ref/alt alignment followed by a heuristic, iterative left realignment process that shifts indel representations to their absolute leftmost (5') extent.
+This is the same procedure used in the internal left alignment in freebayes, and can be used when preparing VCF files for input to freebayes to decrease positional representation differences between the input alleles and left-realigned alignments.

+    usage: vcfleftalign [options] [file]

+    options:
+        -r, --reference FILE  Use this reference as a basis for realignment.
+        -w, --window N        Use a window of this many bp when left aligning (50).

+    Left-aligns variants in the specified input file or stdin.

 ### vcflength

 Adds the length of the variant record (in [-/+]) relative to the reference allele to each VCF record.